drlight17/maillog2db/README.md

 **Added subject extraction from postfix log**

+# Build binary in order to use with systemd
+`go build maillog2db.go`

 # Example Usage

 Once you have the binary available either pre-compiled or source-compiled, usage is as follows (assuming installed under /opt/maillog2db):